CLICK BELOW TO EXPAND

 STEP ONE: Online Application Form

 3.2.
-All groups must complete the online application form.
+All groups must complete the online application form (one form per group).

 3.3.
-All groups must have paid their group entry fee (Part A) and individual registration fee (Part B) for each singer by the application closing date.
+All groups must have paid their Video Audition Application Fee by the application closing date.
 Details for each of these fees are listed under ‘competition fees’ on the AUSACA website.

 3.4.
-Applications will not be complete until payment for both Part A and Part B has been received.
+Applications will not be considered complete until the Video Audition Application Fee has been received.

 3.5.
-The video must be no longer than four (4) mins in length.
+The video audition must be no longer than five (5) mins in length.
 Timing will begin from the first note sung and stopped after the last note is sung.

 3.6.
-The video submission must be of an authentic ‘live’ performance.
+The video submission must be of an authentic ‘live’ performance with the camera remaining still with all singers visible on camera.

 3.7.
 The video must include no sound or visual editing.
 Groups who edit their video will have points deducted from their score.